 The Current Plan: A Solid Foundation

 Palo Alto has vast open space resources for a city of our size.
-The Natural Environment Element seeks to protect the 29 neighborhood and district parks, large holdings in the Baylands, Foothills Park, Montebello and Arastradero Preserves, and Barron, Matadero, and San Francisquito Creeks.
+The Natural Environment Element seeks to protect the 29 neighborhood and district parks, in addition to the Baylands, Foothills Park, Montebello and Arastradero Preserves, and Barron, Matadero, and San Francisquito Creeks.
 All of these areas provide important habitat, scenic, and recreational value.

 With more than 300 tree species, Palo Alto’s urban forest is an extension of the natural woodland and grassland plant communities and provides a bridge for wildlife between the foothills and the Bay.
 The Element supports this resource both for its biological benefits and contribution to the aesthetic appeal of Palo Alto.